donate — We Can Do More

 There is something you can do about it.

 Our program is effective and it makes a real difference.
-Every second- and third-grade student – including all ELL (English Language Learners) and students in special education programs – who worked with the RAI Reading Corps intervention tutors reached benchmarks for phonemic awareness, the foundational skill needed to prepare students for phonics instruction.
+Every second- and third-grade student – including all ELL (English Language Learners) and students in special education programs – who worked with the RAI Corps interventionists in that first year reached benchmarks for phonemic awareness, the foundational skill needed to prepare students for phonics instruction.